molgenis/hadoop-pipeline/README.md

 			|- bwa

 IMPORTANT: Be sure to use the exact naming as shown above!

-### Preparing the halvade upload tool
-1. Create a local clone of [https://github.com/ddcap/halvade.git](https://github.com/ddcap/halvade.git).
-2. From within the `halvade/halvade_upload_tools/` directory, use `ant` (Apache Ant) to create a jar file.
-	* Optional: Before using `ant`, set `private static int LEVEL = 2;` from `src/be/ugent/intec/halvade/uploader/Logger.java` (line 32) to `0` for less output to stdout.

-The needed file can be found at: `dist/HalvadeUploaderWithLibs.jar`

-### Create a .jar file of the application source
-1. Create a local clone of [https://github.com/molgenis/hadoop-pipeline](https://github.com/molgenis/hadoop-pipeline) (the most recent commit).
-2. From within the `hadoop-pipeline/hadoop-pipeline-application/` folder, use `mvn install` (Apache Maven) to create a jar file.

-The needed file can be found at: `target/HadoopPipelineApplicationWithDependencies.jar`

-Note: While this is enough to create an executable jar, for more advanced usage (such as requirements for the TestNG tests), please refer to its own [README](./hadoop-pipeline-application/README.md).

 ## Execution
 1. Upload the fastq files to HDFS using the halvade upload tool.